 Actions Indicator [KPI] Target Main outputs #1 Launch of call for multiannual grants (2023- 2025) in eGrants, based on new model Grant allocation methodology approved, and call invitation launched in e-Grants, including BPs, Cross-KIC and HEI which will be identified as separate topics under the same call EIT GB approval of the grant allocation methodology One call package 2023-2025 grants with several topics (KIC Business Plans, cross-KIC clusters, HEI scheme) formally launched on 28 April 2022 GB Decision on the 2023- 2025 Funding Allocation Criteria.
-Call documents, guidelines and templates in e-grants. #2 Adoption of revised framework for the operational and funding model (multiannual grant allocation process, grant agreement templates cascading, partner management, internal methodologies, etc.) Funding and operational model finalised compliant with EU FR and HE rules (portfolio management, cascading) Revised MGA Annex 5 consulted with and adopted by EAC, RTD and HE MS Expert Group Deadline: Q1 2022 AGA (EIT part) is drafted and approved by EAC, RTD Deadline: Q1 2022 Positive outcome of consultation of key elements of the call for grants at TFS and Forum with KICs in Q1 2022 MGA Annex 5 ready for publication for the call for BP 2023-25.
+Call documents, guidelines and templates in e-grants. #2 Adoption of revised framework for the operational and funding model (multiannual grant allocation process, grant agreement templates cascading, partner management, internal methodologies, etc.) Funding and operational model finalised compliant with EU FR and HE rules (portfolio management, cascading) Revised MGA Annex 5 consulted with and adopted by EAC, RTD and HE MS Expert Group Deadline: Q1 2022 AGA (EIT part) is drafted and approved by EAC, RTD Deadline: Q1 2022 Positive outcome of consultation of key elements of the call for grants at TFS and Forum with KICs in Q1 MGA Annex 5 ready for publication for the call for BP 2023-25.
 AGA (EIT part) is adopted and issued to KICs.
-Information session provided to EIT community.
-Framework of KICs, including GB rapporteur review, Dashboard, Challenges and BPs 2023-2025 assessment decided Rapporteur reports, dashboard and challenges document completed by Q3 All BP proposals assessed in Q4 GB decisions approved and published, preventive or corrective actions taken as necessary in Q4 Multiannual assessment and Grant allocation decision by EIT GB.
+Information session provided to EIT community. #3 Grant allocation and BP assessment 2023-2025 Grant allocation process completed in line with the GB Supervision Framework of KICs, EIT internal FA 2023-2025 methodology adopted by Q2 2022 Approved FA 2023-2025 methodology and SOP, Rapporteur reports, including GB rapporteur review, Dashboard, Challenges and BPs 2023-2025 assessment decided Rapporteur reports, dashboard and challenges document completed by Q3 All BP proposals assessed in Q4 GB decisions approved and published, preventive or corrective actions taken as necessary in Q4 Multiannual assessment and Grant allocation decision by EIT GB.
 Rapporteur reports approved. #4 Common data model and related IT system for data collection in place serving the basis of a comprehensive business intelligence system integrated into Corda KIC IT tools to provide all relevant information from based on the data model supporting grant management (eGrants), monitoring and BI (CORDA) Data model approved by EIT management.
 Deadline: Q1 2022 Feasibility study for common KIC IT tool and detailed roadmap for development and roll-out.
-Deadline: Q1 Data model tested and implemented by each KIC via the adapted EIT KIC IT tool.
-All EIT staff can directly access KIC data on EIT KIC
+Deadline: Q1 Subject to outcome of feasibility study, going live with common KIC IT tool compliant with EIT and eGrants/CORDA Deadline: Q4 2022 Historical grant data integrated in CORDA by Q4 2022 Data model tested and implemented by each KIC via the adapted EIT KIC IT tool.
+All EIT staff can directly access KIC data on EIT KIC IT tool and data is automatically transmitted to CORDA Data Warehouse (DW).
+F&T portal contains and displays KIC data under agreed EIT header, and SAP BO reports accessible to select staff for period 2014-20. #5 Adoption of revised control strategy KIC supervision and control strategy aligned with new legal framework and new KIC operational and funding model Revised Grant Assurance strategy adopted by EIT Director in Q3 2022 Revised Grant Assurance Strategy.